AI Use Cases/Healthcare

 The Problem

 Healthcare customer success teams manage support tickets across fragmented systems - Epic, Cerner, athenahealth, and Meditech - each generating inquiries about claims denials, prior authorization delays, clinical documentation gaps, and billing discrepancies.
-A single patient encounter can spawn 5-8 tickets across revenue cycle, care coordination, and compliance workflows, with no intelligent routing mechanism.
+A single patient encounter routinely spawns multiple tickets across revenue cycle, care coordination, and compliance workflows, with no intelligent routing mechanism.
 Tickets land in generic queues, get reassigned multiple times, and sit with the wrong specialist, creating bottlenecks that directly impact claims processing timelines and physician workload.

 Revenue & Operational Impact

-The operational cost is severe: claims denials spike when tickets route to non-specialists, prior authorization processing extends from days to weeks, and medical coders waste 30-40% of their time context-switching between unrelated ticket types.
-Customer success teams report 60-70% of their day spent on manual triage rather than resolving root-cause issues.
+The operational cost is severe: claims denials spike when tickets route to non-specialists, prior authorization processing extends from days to weeks, and medical coders lose chunks of every day context-switching between unrelated ticket types.
+Manual triage swallows time your customer success team should be spending on root-cause resolution.
 This directly inflates days in A/R, increases readmission risk from delayed care coordination, and erodes HCAHPS scores as patients experience slower resolution.

 Why Generic Tools Fail